adharsri/words-in-the-void/src/site/notes/Topics/Musings/Food for thought.md

 * Don't be in a hurry to relax.
 * Thoughts are nothing but abbreviated understandings.
 * Stress can forge coal into diamond.
 It can also crush it into dust.
 Good thing humans are capable of understanding and managing their stress.
 Hopefully.
+* Words can only convey information, they cannot convey meaning.
+See also: [[Topics/Musings/Search for Meaning\|Search for Meaning]]

 ---